 Lost and Found:

 The Club will have a designated Lost & Found box in the CPO’s office.
 Daily reminders will be made for children to check for their missing items.
 Any lost and found items not claimed at the end of the year will be donated to local charities.

-Transportation applications/parental permission must be completed and brought to the school office prior to riding the transfer bus to attend Club.
+Transportation applications/parental permission must be completed to attend Club.
 Members are to follow the transportation department Rules and Expectations.
 Any incidents that happen on the bus are to be reported to the CPO/Program Director.